n-urs/COINBASE-BINANCE-UPBIT-New-Listings-market-cap-retriever/README.md

 # Crypto Listings Market Cap Bot

-A Telegram bot that monitors specified channels for cryptocurrency listing announcements (futures, spot, and Upbit KRW listings) and automatically retrieves market capitalization data from CoinMarketCap and CoinGecko.
+A Telegram bot that monitors specified channels for cryptocurrency listing announcements (Binance futures/spot, and Upbit KRW listings) and automatically retrieves market capitalization data from CoinMarketCap and CoinGecko.
 Useful for tracking new listings and getting instant market cap insights.

 ## Features